 The Choir– Rehearsals are from 7 to 9 PM on Thursdays.
 New members are always welcome.
 See Nicholas Baumann.

 The St. Juliana of Lazarevo Sisterhood sees to various needs of the parish.
 See Olga Postnikova.

 Items for Purchase to Support Holy Apostles

-A Commemorative Tile fashioned by our warden, John Hume of Sligo Creek Tile, contains our name, the psalm verse, “I was glad when they said unto me: Let us go into the house of the Lord,” and a lovely view of our new-old church.
+A Commemorative Tile fashioned by our warden, John Hume of Sligo Creek Tile, contains our name, the verse, “I was glad when they said unto me: Let us go into the house of the Lord,” and a lovely view of the chapel.
 These are for sale for $45.
-Lit can remind us to pray for each other and help us tell our story.
+It can remind us to pray for each other and help us tell our story.

 2014 Wall Calendars are available for a donation of $7.00 per calendar.
 This will help keep up with the feasts and fasts, and daily Scripture readings.

 Other Ways to Support the Parish – We accept credit cards!
-We have a card reader that works with smart phones, so, outside of services, get together with the treasurer or her designee, to make any donations or purchases.
+We have a card reader that works with smart phones, so, get together with the treasurer or the designee, to make donations and purchases.